AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

     PendingM --> PValueN[Pending Value n]
 ```

-### Dual Tree Structure

-The Slow Update Tree operates on a dual-tree mechanism - a _current_ tree and a _pending_ tree.
-These trees manage the state data that needs to be shared between public and private executions.

-This _slow update_ mechanism minimizes the invalidation of reads and writes due to concurrent updates.

-### Epoch-Based Updates

-The current tree is replaced with the pending tree at the end of each epoch.
-Then a new pending tree is created, the epoch restarts, and the cycle begins again.
+This way, we can ensure that the values are stable throughout the epoch, and that the membership proofs are not invalidated by changes in other contracts more than once every epoch.

+## Reads and Writes

 ### Accessing Data

-**From public state:** Accessed directly from the state
+*From public state:* Accessed directly from the state
-**From private state:** Performs a membership proof for the values in the tree, ensuring that they are part of the commitment.
+*From private state:* Performs a membership proof for the values in the tree, ensuring that they are part of the commitment.

-### Updating Values
+### Updating Data

 Updates are made to the pending tree.
 Then at the end of each epoch, the updates in the pending tree are committed and it becomes the current tree.